mattermost/docs/doc/charts/globals.md

 | `extra.piwikSiteId`       | String | (empty) | Piwik Site ID. |
 | `extra.piwikUrl`          | String | (empty) | Piwik Url. |

-### LFS / Artifacts / Uploads / Packages / External MR diffs
+### LFS, Artifacts, Uploads, Packages, and External MR diffs

 Details on these settings are below.
 Documentation is not repeated individually, as they are structurally identical aside from the default value of the `bucket` property.